This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 Another study found that flax seed comprising from 2.5 to 10% of the diet also had a protective effect against mammary tumors.
 This study found that the flaxseed had the effect of lengthening the rats' estrus cycles.
 They also found that tamoxifen had the effect of causing irregular estrus cycles or caused the rats to stop coming into heat at all.

 In a couple of the studies, the tamoxifen was administered not orally, but by implanting a small pellet of the drug underneath the skin.
 This would be much more convenient than having to dose them every day!
-Or, wouldn't it be convenient to have a special "tumor prevention diet" containing tamoxifen, DHEA, miso, and flax seeds!
-Perhaps I'll have to work on this!
+Or, wouldn’t it be convenient to have a special “tumor prevention diet” containing DHEA, miso, and flax seeds!

 Successes

-Here are 3 success stories using tamoxifen to treat mammary tumors.
+Here are 4 success stories using tamoxifen to treat mammary tumors.
 These rats were given a dose of 1-2 mg/lb once a day.
 You could also use as much as 3.5 mg/lb.
 You will need to have your vet call in a prescription for the tamoxifen to a human pharmacy.
+You can compound the tablets yourself.
+The tablets I have worked with were 20 mg.
+If you mix one tablet with 1 ml of flavoring (such as Ensure, syrup, etc.) then 0.15 ml would contain 3 mg of the tamoxifen.
+You don’t have to grind up the tablet, just let it dissolve for 12 hours in the liquid.
+Keep the mixture in the refrigerator.

 Pepper was started on tamoxifen, at a dose of 1 mg once a day.
 After a few